 The first question raised in this article was whether the establishment of IMS as a solution for the absorption of Jewish immigrants amid fears of disease and the spread of infectious diseases among them, which is also an issue faced by other immigrant populations.

 In hindsight, it is clear that this was the only solution.
-Only through such a managed process was it possible to provide the best possible medical care and ensure that Jewish immigrants could transition to becoming permanent residents with all the necessary medical certificates that this entailed.
+Only through such a managed process was it possible to provide adequate medical care and ensure that Jewish immigrants could transition to becoming permanent residents with all the necessary medical certificates that this entailed.
 Otherwise, the nascent healthcare system would not have been able to cope with all of the health problems that arose due to the largescale immigration.
 However, it must be remembered that it was not easy to transfer immigrants from DP or internment camps in a third country to yet another camp in the country to which they had chosen to immigrate.

-The second question regarded the vital assistance provided by American Jewish volunteer organizations, especially Hadassah, to establish the service.
+The second question relates to the vital assistance provided by American Jewish volunteer organizations, especially Hadassah, to establish the service.
 The article describes the ambivalence of the Jewish Yishuv toward these American organizations.
 However, as Eliyahu Dobkin of the Jewish Agency’s Aliyah (immigration) department noted, the Yishuv also desperately needed the physical and economic support these organizations offered (72, p.1-17) This issue was no longer valid in the face of economic hardship.
 Hadassah, which operated IMS until the establishment of the State of Israel in May 1948, threatened more than once to discontinue its management because of the economic crisis in the United States.
 However, Hadassah continued to manage and fund IMS even after the establishment of Israel.
 In the words of Dr. Sternberg, IMS’s director:

 IMS was established after the Second World War, and its declared mission was to provide full medical services to the many Jewish immigrants who survived the Holocaust, and it was necessary to establish a special organization … There was no doubt that the most suitable organization was Hadassah, given its affinity for American Jewry and for the destiny of the Holocaust survivors (25, p.14).